Help als vrijwilliger of stage lopen

 Not included:

-● Spending in your spare time
+● Spending in your free time

-Departure possibilities
+Departure options

 Spanish language course